-FCC rules for TV closed captioning to ensure that viewers who are deaf and hard of hearing have full access to programming, resolving concerns on captioning quality and providing much-needed guidance to video programming distributors and programmers.
-(This guide will be updated when final dates new rules go into effect are announced.)
+FCC rules for TV closed captioning ensure that viewers who are deaf and hard of hearing have full access to programming, address captioning quality and provide guidance to video programming distributors and programmers.
+The rules apply to all television programming with captions, requiring that captions be:

 - Accurate: Captions must match the spoken words in the dialogue and convey background noises and other sounds to the fullest extent possible.

 - Synchronous: Captions must coincide with their corresponding spoken words and sounds to the greatest extent possible and must be displayed on the screen at a speed that can be read by viewers.

 - Complete: Captions must run from the beginning to the end of the program to the fullest extent possible.